 If you locate a wasps’ nest on your property in Preston, ID 83263, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-Additionally, and also maybe most critically, do not try to seal the nest opening with cement adhesive or mortar, since you will compel the wasps right into your home!
+And possibly most seriously, do not attempt to seal the nest opening with cement adhesive or mortar, given that you will certainly compel the wasps into your house!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Preston, ID

 - Cicada killer wasps — Large and solitary, cicada killer wasps don’t often live in large hives.
 Despite their name, these wasps are very gentle and will not sting unless they are stepped on or handled aggressively.